Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Conclusion

+We have presented interpolatory model reduction methods for several classes of large scale linear time-invariant port-Hamiltonian differential-algebraic systems.
+We have shown how constraints are represented in the transfer function so that the polynomial part can be preserved with interpolatory methods.
+We have illustrated the results with numerical example from flow control.

-The works of Beattie and Gugercin were supported in parts by NSF through Grant DMS-1819110.
-The work of Mehrmann was supported by Deutsche Forschungsgemeinschaft (DFG) through collaborative research center CRC 910 within project A02.
+\textbf{Acknowledgment} The works of Beattie and Gugercin were supported in parts by NSF through Grant DMS-1819110.
+The work of Mehrmann was supported by Deutsche Forschungsgemeinschaft through CRC 910 within project A02.
 Parts of this work were completed while Beattie and Gugercin visited TU Berlin, for which Gugercin acknowledges support through CRC 910 and Beattie acknowledges support through CRC TRR 154 as well as DFG Research Training Group DAEDALUS.